Alana De Sá (She/Her)

 Andrew Liguori (he/him) is a writer, actor, and improviser hailing from North Carolina.
 Andrew has trained at the Gately Poole Conservatory, as well as the iO theater, the Annoyance, and CiC theater.
 Outside of performing, Andrew spends his time making tabletop games and laughing with his fiancée.
 You can view his work at andydm.com.

-Jordan Rawlings (she/they) is an actor/writer/theatremaker, and co-founder of Wholehearted Production Co.
-Originally from Washington State, she earned her BFA from the University of Idaho and studied abroad at the Moscow Art Theatrandrew liguorie School before moving to Chicago.
-Outside of the arts, Jordan can be found frosting cakes, talking herself out of picking up the bari sax again, or hanging out with her cat, Ned.
-More of her work can be found at http://jordanrawlings.co.
+Jordan Rawlings (any pronouns) is an actor/writer/theatremaker, and co-founder of Wholehearted Production Co.
+Originally from Washington State, they attended the University of Idaho and studied abroad at the Moscow Art Theatre School before moving to Chicago.
+Outside of the arts, Jordan can be found baking, gardening, swimming in the lake, or hanging out with their cats, Ned (pictured) and Lou.
+More of their work can be found at jordanrawlings.com.

-Peter Varga (he/him) is a native Chicagoan and an actor/teacher.
+Peter Varga (he/him) is a native Chicagoan and an award-winning actor and teacher.
 He worked at several theatres in Philadelphia before returning to Chicago to continue his work as an actor.
-In addition to performing with the ensemble, he recently earned his Master’s of Education from DePaul University.
+In addition to performing with the ensemble, he recently earned his Master’s of Education in History from DePaul University.

 Noah Cherry (he/him) is a dedicated professional with expertise in grant writing, project management, and relationship building.
 Currently serving as a Grant & Giving Specialist at PACE Southeast Michigan, he develops and submits compelling grant proposals, cultivates strong donor relationships, and ensures compliance with funding requirements.
 His work involves in-depth research on grant opportunities and collaboration with internal teams to secure financial support for organizational goals.